 S’well bottles aren’t only stylish and environmentally friendly, they have some impressive USPs.
 Available in multiple sizes and shapes, they keep drinks hot for 12 hours and cold for 24.
 The company is also socially conscious and has partnerships with UNICEF USA, American Forests, Drink Up and (RED).
 An added plus?
 S’well now offers personalisation of their bottles so you can tailor the gift to fit your exact requirements.

 Sports towels are a tennis bag staple.
 They’re especially vital when playing in hot, humid conditions or whilst grinding away on clay courts.
-Falling into the practical but nonetheless thoughtful category, a personalized official towel from Wimbledon makes the list because it will surely add a little inspiration to the changeover.
+Falling into the practical but nonetheless thoughtful category, a official towel from Roland Garros makes the list because it will surely add a little inspiration to the changeover.

 Epirus makes the most technically-advanced, functional tennis wear.
 Case in point: the brand new Cropped Tennis Leggings.
 The four way stretch fabric is figure flattering, breathable and fluid with every movement.
 These are the only leggings that can hold two tennis balls in place and out of the way.
 When the ball pocket isn't used it lies flat and is virtually invisible.
 Playing in cool weather?
 These leggings are warm without being bulky.
 Playing in warm weather?
 The cropped fit prevents overheating.
 Needless to say, the cropped legging style is right at home in the gym, at spin class or at yoga practice.